11 Home Office Organization Tips & Tricks

 Drawers tend to be dumping grounds.
 Are you guilty of clearing off your desk by sweeping everything into the drawers?
 Now is the time to break that habit.

 Take everything out of your drawers and sort through the contents.
-Throw out whatever is no longer needed and useful.
+Throw out whatever is no longer needed or useful.
 Move whatever is misplaced back to it’s proper location.
+This will give you way more storage spaces to work with.

-Use a plastic organizer tray and place things back into the drawer.
-Use the different sections of the organizer tray to keep everything separated and easier to find.
-Like these:
+Use a plastic organizer tray or storage containers for your storage solutions and place things such as office supplies, business cards, and craft supplies back into the drawer.
+Use the different sections of the organizer tray to keep everything separated.

 Look at your computer desktop.
 Are there a lot of files all over the place?
 Can you easily find the document that you created last week… or yesterday?

-Besides being a fire hazard… tangled cords look terrible, especially if they’re exposed.
+Besides being a fire hazard… tangled cords look terrible, especially if they’re exposed and in plain sight.

 The good news is that there are a lot of cable organization systems out there.
 It can be as easy as cable ties to tame your cable mess.
 Like these:

-What is the most important place for productivity?
-Your desk.
+What’s the most important place for productivity?
+Your desk (although some report it’s the shower for them…).

-You will be surprised at how clean your desk will be if there are no random items lying around on it.
+You’ll be surprised at how clean your desk will be after all your hard work and there are no random household items lying around, such as paper clips on it.

 As soon as the mail comes in, file it in the mail station.
 Once a week, go through the folders and throw away anything you don’t need anymore.
 Check these out:

 Organize your home office into categories.
-Place like items together to make and keep your home office organized and more functional.
+Place like items together and make a designated area for them to make and keep your home office organized and more functional.
+This is a fantastic way to keep things in their proper place all the time.

 An overflowing trashcan is a sign of an unorganized home office.